 Address: Chuo-ku Nipponbashi 2-7-9

-When you’re hammering out where to stay in Osaka, Namba locks down the front of the queue.
-And among its best budget offerings is Red Roof Inn & Suites Osaka Namba Nipponbashi, a delightful 3-star hotel that opened to much fanfare in 2017.
+When you’re hammering out where to spend your nights in Osaka, Namba locks down the front of the queue.
+And among its best budget hotels is Red Roof Inn & Suites Osaka Namba Nipponbashi.
+This delightful 3-star hotel opened to much fanfare in 2017.

-The Red Roof Inn & Suites Osaka Namba Nipponbashi dispenses with the frills in favour of an understated functional modern elegance.
-Rooms are clean & bright, featuring clean design lines and minimal decor for a relaxing feel.
+The Red Roof Inn & Suites Osaka Namba Nipponbashi dispenses with the frills.
+Instead, it exudes an understated, functional modern elegance.
+The rooms are clean & bright and feature clean design lines and minimal decor for a relaxing feel.

-What’s best about Red Roof Inn & Suites Osaka Namba Nipponbashi though is the location.
-With less than 10 minutes separating you from the culinary delights of Dotonbori and the shop-til-you-drop attitude of Namba just 4 minutes away by foot, there’s no chance you’ll ever tired of the ever-humming world around you.
+What’s best about Red Roof Inn & Suites Osaka Namba Nipponbashi, though, is the location.
+Less than 10 minutes separate you from the culinary delights of Dotonbori.
+The shop-til-you-drop attitude of Namba is 4 minutes away by foot.
+There’s no chance you’ll tire of the ever-humming world around you.

 Mid-range